Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease Symptoms | Bulging Eyes and Other TED Signs

 Your eyes and eyelids may look red or bloodshot.
 At first, these changes may be confused with allergies or an infection.
 Your doctor may refer to these changes as erythema (er-uh-thee-muh).

-Eye pain and pressure icon Eye pain and pressure icon
+Eye pain and eye pressure

 You may feel pain in, around, or behind your eye; including pain when looking up, down, or sideways.